klenin/Yuzu/Yuzu/docs/reference.md

 #### `Unordered`

 If `true`, deserialization accepts fields in arbitrary order.
-This mode is slow and not supported by generated deseriializers.
+This mode is slow and not supported by generated deserializers.
 Use for compatibility only.
 Default value is `false`.